tenstorrent/tt-metal/docs/source/tt-metalium/tt_metal/examples/matmul_single_core.rst

 Those are the additional steps for getting ``matmul_single_core`` operations up and running on the compute engine.
-To see a more complicated example using as many cores as possible, please refer to please refer to the :ref:`Matmul multi-core example<MatMul_Multi_Core example>`.
+To see a more complicated example using as many cores as possible, please refer to the :ref:`Matmul multi-core example<MatMul_Multi_Core example>`.